 CANNON MOUNTAIN (Franconia, NH)

 After a long day tackling Cannon Mountain’s challenging terrain, a drink and dinner at the Cannonball Pub is downright restorative.
-In between perusing the menu, take some time to enjoy the local ski photos and ephemera that make up the history of this monumental mountain.
-If you'd like to kick off après ski a bit earlier, other options include Powdermakers at the Notchview Cafe (located inside the Notchview Lodge) and Cafe 4080' (inside the iconic Tram Summit Lodge, open until 2pm) for some of the most fun on-mountain unwinding.
+In between perusing the menu, take some time to enjoy the local ski photos and ephemera that cover the history of this monumental mountain.
+If you'd like to kick off après ski a bit earlier, other options include Powdermakers at the Notchview Cafe (located inside the Notchview Lodge) and Cafe 4080' (inside the iconic Tram Summit Lodge) for some of the most fun on-mountain unwinding.

 For more restaurant information, including operating hours, visit the Cannon Mountain website.